pg-spot-ops/pg-spot-operator/README.md

 ## Via Docker

-An example Postgres v17 instance with persistent EBS volumes (the default), 5d lifetime and pgvector AI extension enabled:
+An example Postgres v17 instance for a near in-memory feel with persistent EBS volumes (the default), a 5d lifetime and pgvector AI extension enabled.

 ```bash
 # Let's check the price first